Is Latte French or Italian?

 Latte: A Blend of Cultures

-So, where does that leave us with the question of whether the latte is French or Italian?
+So, where does that leave us with the question of whether Is Latte French or Italian?
 The truth is, the latte is a product of both French and Italian coffee cultures.
 It embodies the essence of both traditions, marrying the bold flavors of espresso with the creamy richness of steamed milk.

 When you take a sip of a perfectly crafted latte, you’re not just tasting a delicious beverage – you’re experiencing a fusion of centuries-old coffee traditions.
 It’s a testament to the global influence of coffee and the way it brings people together across cultures and continents.